noahsadir/gt-ios-bootcamp/README.md

-# Module 0: Intro to Git
+# Module 0: Using Git with Xcode

 There are many tutorials on Git which explain things much better than I can, so I'll just link the materials and go over what you'll be using the most.